Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Channel Estimation for LoS-dominated Scenarios

 where $\boldsymbol{s}_i$ denotes the training pilot vector associated with the $i$-th user.
 This optimization is fundamentally a Grassmannian line packing problem \cite{conway1996packing}, which aims to find a set of lines in a complex space that are as far apart as possible.

-The aforementioned analysis reveals that the proposed CPD framework ensures the uniqueness of the channel decomposition even in the underdetermined regime where $T\ll K$ (provided that $T\geq 2$).
-As a result, all users' channels can be jointly estimated without requiring $T=K$ orthogonal pilot sequences to decouple the multiuser channel estimation problem into a set of single-user channel estimation problems.
+{The aforementioned analysis reveals that the proposed CPD framework can ensure the essential uniqueness of the channel decomposition even in the underdetermined regime where $T\ll K$.
+Specifically, the pilot length can be substantially reduced to $T =2$ when both $k_{G_o}$ and $k_{A_o}$ are equal to $K$, which is usually the case when angular and distance parameters associated with different users are sufficiently separated.}

-It should be noted that a minimum of $T = 2$ OFDM pilot symbols are required to satisfy the CPD uniqueness condition, provided that the pilot sequences corresponding to different users are linearly independent.
-When the number of users becomes excessively large, setting $T=2$ may result in a weak linear independence among pilot sequences, and the uniqueness condition barely holds valid.
-In such cases, a larger value of $T$ may be necessary.
-Nevertheless, compared to conventional orthogonal pilot-based schemes, the proposed method can still substantially reduce the training overhead by setting the number of OFDM pilot symbols much smaller than the number of users.
-Such a merit is particularly attractive in scenarios with a large number of users.
+{By further exploiting the Vandermonde structure of the factor matrix $\boldsymbol{G}_o$, the uniqueness condition can be relaxed through the spatial smoothing framework proposed in \cite[Theorem III.3]{Sorensen2013blind}.
+Specifically, the considered Vandermonde-constrained CPD remains essentially unique if

+Compared with the classical uniqueness condition in \eqref{krus1}, the above Vandermonde-constrained condition is less restrictive and applies to a broader range of $(P,M,T)$ tuples.}

+{Overall, the above uniqueness results demonstrate that the proposed tensor model remains identifiable even under non-orthogonal pilot transmission.
+They provide the theoretical foundation for the subsequent CPD-based integrated channel estimation and sensing method.}